 The Seven Stages of Procrastination

-The semester has flown by and finals week is already upon us to take away our cheer.
+The semester has flown by and finals week is already upon us, taking away our cheer.
 With finals comes studying, and with studying inevitably comes procrastination.
 Almost everybody deals with procrastination in their lives.
-It’s a failing that, at times, gets the best of us.
+It’s a failing that at times gets the best of us.
 To help combat the issue, we’ve outlined the seven wonders of procrastination and how to avoid them during finals week.

 The assignment isn’t really on your mind.
 You have a whole week to do it.
 That’s, like, forever.
 Just don’t worry about it right now.